xstreck1/BNetToPrime/README.md

 BNetToPrime [--help][--ver][input [output]]
   --help displays help
   --ver  displays version
-  input  the path to the input file, if missing, 'input.bnet' is used output the path to the output file, if missing, 'output.json' is used
+  input  the path to the input file, if missing, the standard input (console/terminal) is used output the path to the output file, if missing, the standard output is used
 ```

 ### Input file